-If you’re worried about finding things to do in Dumfries & Galloway when it’s raining, think again!
+If you’re worried about finding things to do in Dumfries & Galloway when it’s raining during your 2020 holiday, think again!
 As Billy Connelly, arguably Scotland’s best known comedian, once said, “In Scotland, there’s no such thing as bad weather, only the wrong clothes.”

 Dumfries & Galloway is the resting place of Scotland’s famous poet and lyricist Robert Burns.
 At the Robert Burns Centre you can gain insight into his life in Dumfries in the late 18th century.
 The location itself is noteworthy as it is situated in an 18th century watermill on the banks of the River Nith.
 An added bonus for cinema goers is that in the evening the centre becomes Scotland’s smallest film theatre.